LeszekBlazewski/dotfiles/README.md

 bash <(curl https://raw.githubusercontent.com/LeszekBlazewski/dotfiles/master/install-arch.sh)
 ```

-During installation set:
+Best setup for EN_PL locale (english system with europe locale, polish keyboard and timezone):

-Set vconsole keyboard layout to pl
+- :ok_hand:Set vconsole keyboard layout to pl

-Set locale as en_DK.UTF-8 UTF-8
+- :ok_hand:Set locale as en_DK.UTF-8 UTF-8 (yes this is Denmark, but it has nothing to do with Denmark, best option for EU boys which want a normal english system with EU locales)

-Set timezone as warsaw
+- :ok_hand:Set timezone as warsaw

-After that your pc will be rebooted and you can use `install-i3.sh` to get a fully working i3 setup.
+After that your pc will be rebooted and you can use `install-i3.sh` to get a fully working i3 setup (this is for the i3-purple setup).

 ```bash
 sudo bash < <(curl -s https://raw.githubusercontent.com/LeszekBlazewski/dotfiles/master/install-i3.sh)